Web-Feet/coasterdocs/upgrade.md

 ## 5.3 to 5.4

+The routes have been seperated out into a new service provider - `App\Providers\RouteServiceProvider::class` You will need to add this to your `config/app.php` file, usually best at the end as it included some catch all routes.

 In this update a big change was `PageBuilder::block()` only returns a string now.
 If you have and data functions they will now need to use `PageBuilder::blockData()`